oven-sh/bun/docs/test/coverage.md

-Bun's test runner includes a built-in test coverage reporter.
+Bun's test runner now supports built-in _code coverage reporting_.
+This makes it easy to see how much of the codebase is covered by tests, and find areas that are not currently well-tested.

 ## Enabling coverage